madmurphy/libconfini/MANUAL.md

 does **not** dispatch in lower case UTF-8 code points out of the ASCII range (for instance, `Ā` will not be rendered as `ā`, but will be rendered verbatim).
-_In general it is a good practice to use UTF-8 within values, but to use ASCII only within key and section names, at least in case insensitive INI files_ (see below).
+_In general it is a good practice to use UTF-8 within values, but to use ASCII only within key and section names, at least in case-insensitive INI files_ (see below).
 As for the dispatched values instead, their case is always preserved.

 Normally `#INI_GLOBAL_LOWERCASE_MODE` does not need to be set to `true`, since